markus-wa/demoinfocs-golang/examples/entities/README.md

 		m_zoomLevel
 		m_iBurstShotsRemaining
 ```
 </details>

 ## Registering entity-creation & property-update handlers

 Registering the entity-creation handlers needs to be done after the DataTablesParsedEvent has been dispatched.
-Before that the server-classes won't be available in `parser.ServerClasses()`.
+Before that the server-classes won't be available in `Parser.ServerClasses()`.

 Property-update handlers that are registered in a entity-creation handler will be triggered with the initial value.